RobMasters/RJMCommentBundle/Resources/doc/4-enable_comments_on_a_page.md

 the page load.

 > **Note:**
-> The implementation javascript provided with FOSCommentBundle relies on jQuery 1.7
+> The implementation javascript provided with RJMCommentBundle relies on jQuery 1.7
 > You will need to install this separately and make sure that it is available on the
 > page you want to enable comments on.
 >